 - 99.99% SLAs & CenturyLink Cloud management of infrastructure.
 The point of cloud is to get out of the infrastructure management, remember?
 Private cloud doesn’t change that.
 We have deep expertise in running cloud at scale, and that expertise goes to work for you here.

 - Elastic compute, storage, and network.
 Sure, capacity is fixed within the physical environment.
 But you can ratchet resources up and down for each app that’s hosted there.
 And our Service Engineering team will help you capacity plan as you go.

 - Regular access to new features and innovation.
 Our private cloud is updated with new features every 21 business days, just like our public cloud.
 And because of our DevOps expertise, the downtime for your apps is negligible.
 So when we add new features (like Group-based autoscaling), private cloud customers have them at the same time.
 The update schedule for most other public clouds – let alone the other private cloud vendors – is not nearly as aggressive as what CenturyLink offers.

 - OpEx model consumption.
 CenturyLink Private Cloud is a pure operational expense, offering flexibility and freedom when compared to capital-intensive alternatives.

 One other element of why we think this approach works so well – CenturyLink Private Cloud is federated into our public cloud network.
 That means that hybrid configurations become dramatically simpler.
-Deploy apps across our public nodes and your private nodes, just like you would any other multi-data center configuration (even using Blueprints if you want!).
+Deploy apps across our public nodes, just like you would any other multi-data center configuration (even using Blueprints if you want!).
 Create firewall rules to govern access between public and private.